 It’s All About the Color of the Emerald

-Emeralds have a great range of color from light to very dark, rich green color.
+Emeralds have a great range of color from light to a very dark, rich green color.
+In short, a fine emerald feels like a lush green Spring day.
 Color is the first factor considered when valuing an emerald.

 Chromium, vanadium, and iron are the trace elements that create emerald’s iconic color.
-Amounts of each element and their presence or absence determine the exact color of an emerald.
-When the color is very pale gemologists categorize them as green beryl.
+Amounts of each element determine the exact color of an emerald.
+Likewise, with the presence or absence of these elements.
+Plus, when the color is very pale gemologists categorize them as green beryl.

-Emeralds can vary widely in price and this is most affected by its color.
+Emeralds can vary widely in price.
+This is most affected by its color.
 As you might expect, the most valuable emeralds display:

 - an evenly distributed bluish green to pure green color